 Try to maintain distance from others

 If anybody is coughing or sneezing try to keep distance between you and them at least 1 meter (3 feet).
-Try to use tissues while sneezing and dispose of it immediately.
+Try to use tissues while sneezing and dispose of them immediately.

 There may be a possibility to pick up the viruses when hands touch many surfaces.
 And if contaminated then it can pass into your body and can make you sick.

-What if you have a fever or feeling difficulty in breathing?
+What if you have a fever or are feeling difficulty in breathing?

 Common queries and medical information